 When integrating Jenkins with Sauce Labs, it’s common that the system under test is running locally behind a firewall.
 Because Sauce is a remote cloud service, it needs to have secure access to your application.
 For this purpose we’ve developed Sauce Connect, a secure tunnel between your web server and the Sauce cloud.
-It lets Sauce Labs test your application behind your firewall, while keeping everything encrypted.
+It lets you access your data and run your tests on Sauce from behind your firewall, while keeping everything encrypted.

 Setting up the Sauce Labs Jenkins Plugin

 Before you begin, make sure you have a Sauce Labs user account.
 You'll need to specify your username and API access key during the setup.
 Sign up for the free plan.